Home Working Policy

 It is intended to help employers deal with requests to work from home in a structured way and to make clear that home working will only be agreed where it is mutually beneficial and the employer’s business needs are met.

-This policy is designed to work alongside a Flexible Working Policy, but it is equally relevant to employees who do not have the statutory right to request flexible working.
+This policy is designed to work alongside a Flexible Working Policy, but it is equally relevant where an employee is seeking to work from home outside the statutory flexible working request process.

-Employers should be ready to deal properly with any such request, and this policy can be used as part of that preparation.
+Employers should be ready to deal properly with requests to work from home, and this policy can be used as part of that preparation.

 Why employers use a home working policy